Tekalo/common-app-frontend/README.md

 This repository contains the code to run the Tekalo Next.js frontend application.
 This README provides useful information concerning development, deployment, and project structure.

+# Don't accept this review - should auto assign someone!

 ## Getting Started

 ### Deployments